 13. Treat yourself to chocolate.
 Try one of the dark chocolates coupled with raspberry, mint, or salted caramel.
 Make an occasion of it … like, after the dinner dishes are done and the fireplace is lit.

 14. Listen to music.
 Anything that makes your soul soar.
 Grab headset and turn up the volume.
 See how many instruments you can identify.
 Tympani.
 Electric guitar.
 Cello.
 Peruvian woodwinds.

 15. Join a Bible study group.
 These usually run six to eight weeks.
 Make a one-time commitment and, if it’s beneficial, commit to the next study.
 This not only nourishes your spirit, but can also provide new friendships, which nourishes your soul.

 16. Sign up for a creative arts class.
 Water colors.
 Pottery.
 Calligraphy.
 Clock-making.
 Creating something brings deep pleasure and satisfaction, and there’s science that indicates creativity provides health benefits.

 17. Stretch.
 Do a few simple stretching exercises first thing in the morning to relaxing music.

 18. Plant a flower, vegetable or herb bowl.
 Start with a large container that has good drainage.
 Plant something tall and stalky in the middle.
 Work out from there with smaller plantings that are indigenous to your area.
 Water.
 Enjoy.

 19. Visit your favorite coffee shop.
 Sit long with a good book.
 Sip slowly.
 Raise your eyes from time to time to notice your surroundings.

-20. Start a weekly Classic Movie Night.
+20. Launch a weekly Classic Movie Night.
 Invite a friend over.
 Make popcorn.
 Begin with Charade, starring Audrey Hepburn and Cary Grant.
 Next, Cary Grant and Grace Kelly in To Catch a Thief.
 Move on to Rear Window with Grace Kelly and Jimmy Stewart.
 And then branch out to Humphrey Bogart and Ingrid Bergman.